git worktree manager · v0.10.0

 • grove detachRemove symlinks; --copy preserves contents first

-• grove doctorDiagnose config, state, symlinks, ports, deps, stale paths, missing detector suggestions
+• grove doctorDiagnose config, state, symlinks, ports, deps; --fix safely repairs unambiguous local issues

 — 05 · ship it